 (14) Delivery Boy in Blue: 5/5

-This is possibly my favorite story in the collection.
+This is the best story in the collection.
 A police officer in the middle of a routine arrest is ordered to bring his detainee to a different station, not the usual one.
 And thus, a nightmare begins.
 This story is just plain fun.
 Horror stories with intrigue and mystery tend to be my favorite, and this story brings it out in spades.
-I don’t want to spoil too much, other than to say that the story alludes to things much bigger than the protagonist in a very interesting way.
+I don’t want to spoil too much, other than to say that the story alludes to things much bigger than the protagonist initially believes and does so in a very interesting way.
 Altogether, it’s a fantastic story with a decent ending that leaves things mysterious, yet decipherable.

 (15) Concessions: 3.5/5